plewka/PylontechUSX00C_CAN2MQTT/README.md

 I did the scripting for my four Pylontech US3000C polled by a RPi4, but it should work for others, too.

+I added a script to sniff RS-485 communication of my FSP/MPP/Infini Hybrid 10k Solar Inverter.
+I'm using the configuration which unfortinately does the main communication via the RS-232-Modbus-Link preventing additional Modbus-Master an RS-485:

+* Dual ModBus Box Modbus RTU (P17) Card
+* PlexLog DataLogger
+* SDM630

 I'm a very beginner regarding python and HA...

 # Details